bibujohny/rentalAI/README.md

 RentalAI v2
 ===========

-A beautiful, reliable property & lodge management app built with Flask + SQLite.
+A beautiful, reliable property and lodge management app built with Flask + SQLite.

 Features
 - Authentication with Flask-Login